 ResNET provides on-campus residents with on-site tech support and education.
-You are served by 40 live-in student techs for any academic and entertainment tech support you may need.
-Throughout the year, ResNET provides tech educational events focused on showing you new technology on campus.
-ResNET maintains the Carolina Gaming Arena for campus computer and console gameplay.
+ResNET employs more than 40 live-in student techs to provide any academic and entertainment tech support you may need.
+Throughout the year, ResNET hosts events focused on showing you new and fun technology on campus.
+ResNET also maintains the Carolina Gaming Arena for campus computer and console gameplay.
 Find more at resnet.unc.edu and carolinagaming.unc.edu.

-Educational Technologies provides you with CCI printing, access to Virtual Lab software, and the Sakai learning management system.
-CCI printing enables you to print from print stations throughout campus, residence halls, and from your mobile device.
-Virtual Lab gives you virtual access to resource-intensive software normally found in computer labs (e.g. SAS, STATA) at virtuallab.unc.edu and cciprinting.unc.edu.
-You will find your course materials and grades, submit assignments, take tests, and contact your instructors through Sakai at sakai.unc.edu.
+Educational Technologies supports the technologies you need for learning, including CCI printing, access to Virtual Lab software, and Sakai and Canvas, UNC's learning management systems.
+With CCI printing, print from more than 70 stations across campus and residence halls, even from your mobile device.
+Learn more at cciprinting.unc.edu.
+Use the Virtual Lab for virtual access to resourceintensive software normally found in computer labs (e.g. SAS, STATA) at virtuallab.unc.edu.
+Canvas and Sakai are your hubs for course materials, grades, assignments, tests, and contacting your instructors.
+Learn more at canvas.unc.edu and sakai.unc.edu.

-Software Distribution provides you with free software including Adobe Creative Cloud and LinkedIn Learning.
+Need software?
+Check Software Distribution for free software, including Adobe Creative Cloud, Microsoft Office, and LinkedIn Learning.
 See more at software.unc.edu.

-CCI provides you with access to high-quality laptop options for sale at deeply discounted rates, computer repairs, and the use of loaner laptops.
+You'll need a laptop and CCI has you covered.
+When you buy a CCI machine, you get a high-quality laptop at a deeply discounted rate, computer repairs from an authorized on-site repair center and the use of a loaner laptop when needed.
+Laptop grants are available to financial aid recipients.
 Learn more at cci.unc.edu.

-FOR MORE DETAILS ON SETTING UP YOUR DEVICES AS WELL AS ACCESS TO FREE TOOLS AND SOFTWARE, VISIT US ONLINE:
+FOR MORE DETAILS ON SETTING UP YOUR DEVICES, ACCESS TO FREE TOOLS AND SOFTWARE, VISIT US ONLINE: